28 Downstream clusters #

 EIB deploys Helm charts by creating a HelmChart

-resource and utilising the helm-controller
+resource and utilizing the helm-controller

 introduced by the RKE2/K3s Helm integration feature.

-To ensure that an EIB deployed Helm chart is successfully upgraded, users would need to do an upgrade over the HelmChart
+To ensure that an EIB deployed Helm chart is successfully upgraded, users need to do an upgrade over the HelmChart

 resources created for the Helm chart by EIB.